krmdel/120_days_of_CUDA_challenge/daily_projects/day_24/README.md

-Day 24: Implementation for dynamic parallelism in CUDA
+Day 24: Implementation of dynamic parallelism in CUDA

 1) Implementation:

-The code performs vector addition using pinned memory and streams on the GPU
+The code performs dynamic parallelism to demonstrate how dynamic parallelism can be used to launch child kernels directly from device code on the GPU

 Compiling the code: